imcdona/BetterRDP/README.md

 # Upinel/BetterRDP Optimization Settings

 The `UpinelBetterRDP.reg` is a Windows Registry file that is designed to enhance your Remote Desktop Protocol (RDP) session by enabling 60FPS, GPU acceleration, and RemoteFx features.
 These optimizations aim to provide a smoother and more responsive remote desktop experience.
+These changes only need to be applied to the RDP server, not the client machine.

 ## Disclaimer